 Are your characters a mask you use to show yourself in your books, or they are “archetypes” you met in your life?

 Most of them are based on true life persons.
 But have a very strong connection to my own life.

 Do you think writers can still influence the world around them?
 In such case, what are your goals and intentions?

 Yes, they can, if the reader gives them a chance.
 Literature can bridge the gap between feeling and mind, between man and woman, between the pure and impure.
 Time and time literature shows us that it has important lessons to tell.
 For an instance, by reading Hunger Years of Mohammed Choukri I gained insight into my own shame and upbringing.
 That book matured me.

 What is your opinion about Europe and their relationship with the Muslim world?
 Do you ever feel trapped in between?

-I think there cannot be a full understanding of each other’s rich history and heritage without a Europe that acknowledges the contribution of Arab-Amazigh-Andalucian-Islamic civilisation to the Old Continent.
-When we look into arts, philosophy, cuisine, music, agriculture and science then we can speak about a Europe of Muslims.
+I think there cannot be a full understanding of each other’s rich history and heritage without a Europe that acknowledges the contribution of Arab-Amazigh-Andalucian-Islamic civilization to the Old Continent.
+When we look into arts, philosophy, cuisine, music, agriculture, and science then we can speak about a Europe of Muslims.